 - Toss on the mozzarella bits, and then the minced mortadella.

-- Next layer the 4 lasagna sheets perpendicular to the last layer.
+- Next, layer the lasagna sheets perpendicular to the last layer.

 - Cut the sheets to fit the dish and stagger the joints.

-- Repeat the sauce, parmigiano, mozzarella, mortadella layer.
+- Repeat process: sauce, Parmigiano, mozzarella, mortadella layer.

 - Place lasagna on the middle rack and cook for 30 minutes.

-- After 30 minutes turn the oven to high grill for 2 minutes or until top gets crispy and cheese is a nice golden brown, and edges have crisped up.
+- After 30 minutes turn the oven to grill for 1 minute or until top gets crispy and cheese is a nice golden brown, and edges have crisped up.

 - Remember to check the lasagna, as cook times may vary with different stoves.